The Graduate School has been working diligently to ensure continued service to our prospective students, current students and faculty.

 For Current Students

 UPDATED MARCH 25TH – Special Instructions for Conduct of Master’s Thesis and Ph.D.
-Dissertation Defenses During the UMBC COVID-19 Closure
+Dissertation Defenses During COVID-19

 While UMBC is the status of mandatory remote operations due to the COVID-19 virus, which may last for two or more weeks, the Graduate School authorizes that all final examination defenses for Master’s Theses and Ph.D.
 Dissertations may take place remotely, using synchronous, electronic access technology.
 In other words, “fully virtual” defenses for all Committee members and the student, will be allowed, without express approval of the Associate Dean.
 Please click the link above and review the full set of policy changes and instructions on how to conduct defenses during this closure.